Dijonnaise Salmon Cakes

 It’s a great lunch just for yourself (especially if you’re hungry and in a hurry).
 Or, scale it up and serve it to company.
 It’s elegant enough for a party if you’re having one.

-Full credit for the original recipe goes to Azlin Bloor, who serves bite-size individual smoked salmon salad servings (with blood oranges) as a fancy appetizer for her catering clients.
+I got the idea from someone who serves bite-size individual smoked salmon salad servings (with blood oranges) as a fancy appetizer for her catering clients.

 Since we’re not catering, or necessarily fancy, this version will just cut everything up and serve it all together in a single bowl.
 You can use blood oranges if you like.
 I went with the regular navel oranges, since they seem to be particularly good this year.